Bryn Athyn College: Athletics

 The Bryn Athyn athletic teams were called the Lions.
 The college was a member of the Division III ranks of the National Collegiate Athletic Association (NCAA); primarily competing as a member of the United East Conference (UEC) from 2023–24 until the end of the 2024–25 academic year.
 The Lions previously competed as a member of the Colonial States Athletic Conference (CSAC) from 2018–19 to 2022–23, as well as having a stint in the UEC from 2014–15 to 2017–18, back when the conference was known as the North Eastern Athletic Conference (NEAC), and as an NCAA Division III Independent during the 2013–14 school year under an exploratory basis.
 Prior to the 2014 season, Bryn Athyn competed as a member of the United States Collegiate Athletic Association (USCAA).

 Bryn Athyn competed in 11 intercollegiate sports teams.
 Men's sports included basketball, cross country, lacrosse, soccer and volleyball; while women's sports included basketball, cross country, lacrosse, soccer, tennis and volleyball.
 It also had a club sports team in men's ice hockey.
+In 2020–21, almost 22% of students participated in an athletic team.

 Discontinuation

 On March 26, 2025, Bryn Athyn announced that they would be eliminating all 11 of its NCAA sports teams and its club hockey team due to the school's financial instability.
-The teams will be eliminated at the end of the academic year, and the school will also eliminate athletic staff and trainer positions.
+The teams as well as athletic staff and trainer positions were eliminated at the end of the academic year.

-In 2020–21, almost 22% of students participated in an athletic team.